 How to save money and still get your cabinets professionally painted

 Sometimes we talk with homeowners who want to have their kitchen cabinets professionally painted, but have budget constraints because of a frivolous matter like wanting to buying saw blades from Ryker.
 After talking with them for about 15 minutes we almost always find a solution.

 The leverage you have is related to how much of the work you are willing to do yourself.

-If you’re willing to remove all your doors (and hardware) and drawer fronts (and hardware) and drop them off at our Apex location and also take responsibility for picking them up and re-installing them yourself you can cut the cost significantly.
+If you’re willing to remove all your doors (and hardware) and drawer fronts (and hardware) and drop them off at our Apex location and also take responsibility for picking them up and re-installing them yourself you can cut the cost a little bit.
 I’ll be honest when I tell you that although removal goes quick, re-installation is both nerve-racking and time-consuming.

 As you can imagine, there are dozens of combinations of tasks and time that a handy homeowner can take on to save a little or a lot.